-After towing a boat all the way from Perth, it’s a relief to relax in the tropical oasis of Coral Bay.
+After towing a boat for 1,100 kilometres, it’s a relief to relax in the tropical oasis that is Coral Bay.

-The appeal lies in its unspoilt surroundings and isolation.
-There are no high rise hotels, the main road is buried under layers of sand and the only traffic is quad bikes.
-It’s a chance to completely unwind and relax.
-Here’s a guide to the top things to do in Coral Bay during your visit.
+The hustle and bustle of Perth quickly becomes a distant memory as we soak up the region’s unspoilt beauty and total tranquility.
+There are no high rise hotels, the main road is buried under layers of sand, and the traffic consists of the odd quad bike going past.
+A visit here is a chance to truly relax and unwind.
+Here’s a guide to some of the top things to do in Coral Bay during your visit.

 We abide by the dress code of thongs and sarongs and wander the entire town on foot.
 From the first holiday shack built in 1933, Coral Bay now boasts accommodation to suit every budget; including camping grounds, caravan parks, a backpacker lodge, chalets and an air-conditioned resort.

 The atmosphere is warm and casual and we notice everyone wears one particular brand of clothing.
 Soon we meet Grant, aka ‘The Billabong Man’.
 Easily recognised by his gravelly voice, mahogany tan and West Coast Eagles scarf, he’s owned Coral Bay Shells since 1989, originally selling just silver jewellery and shells.
 Billabong has advised Grant that he’s now the largest retailer of their board shorts in Western Australia — and he’ll add — ‘the cheapest’.